-The village of Fruit Cove, Florida is a thriving suburb of Jaksonville, near popular vacation spots and retirement living, yet full of people of all ages.
+The village of Fruit Cove, Florida is a thriving suburb of Jacksonville, near popular vacation spots and retirement living, yet full of people of all ages.

-The village offers access to increased job listings since 2009, which are forecast by local and state governments to continue on the upswing through the 2010s.
+The village offers access to increased numbers of job listings each year since 2009, with jobs projected by local and state governments to continue on the upswing through to AD 2020.

 Not only the fastest growing place in the state, it is known as the most affordable suburb for Florida living.
 Even though it is part of a larger upscale community, it is most affordable.

-Fruit Cove is a CDP - an unincorporated, census-designated place.
-It is larger than a neighborhood and about the size of a vallage, located in St. Johns County, Florida and approximately 5 miles south of the Henry H. Buckman Bridge that lies on the I-295 Outerbelt around Jacksonville.
+Fruit Cove is a CDP - an unincorporated, census-designated place that is arger than a neighborhood and about the size of a village.
+It is located in St. Johns County, approximately 5 miles south of the Henry H. Buckman Bridge on the I-295 Outerbelt around Jacksonville.

-The local Fruit Cove population numbered 16,077 in the US Census2000 and increased substantially through 2009 to 28,462 - nearly double.
-This increase - larger than for any other Florida city, town, or village - led Bloomberg BusinessWeek magazine to name it the fastest growing place in Florida for 2010.
+Fruit Cove's population is 31,873 and since Census2010, population has grown by 7.72%.
+Previously, from Census2000 though 2009, the population doubled to 28,462.
+This increase was larger than for any other Florida city, town, or village and it led Bloomberg BusinessWeek magazine to name it the fastest growing place in Florida.